 --skip-federatedoption on your replica to disable the

-If you are using raw data files (a binary backup) to set up the replica, you will be unable to change the initial table format.
+If you use raw data files (a binary backup) to set up the replica, it is not possible to change the initial table format.
 Instead, use

 ALTER TABLEto change the table types after the replica has been started.